Pancit Molo

-Pancit Molo or Filipino pork dumpling soup is a type of soup using wonton wrappers which originated from Molo district in Iloilo City.
+Pancit Molo (also Molo Soup or Molo Balls Soup) or Filipino pork dumpling soup, is a type of soup made using wonton wrappers which originated from Molo district in Iloilo City, Philippines.
 It consists of a mixture of ground pork wrapped in molo or wonton wrapper, shredded chicken meat, and also shrimp.
 The piping-hot soup is often ladled into serving bowls, and garnished with green onions and fried garlic bits for another layer of flavor.
 Pancit, which loosely translates to "noodle" is a common cuisine in the Philippines.
 The "noodle" acting in this dish comes from the wonton wrappers added to this dish, which draws from Chinese cuisine.
 Under this influence, the wontons within the soup have been compared to "siomai dumplings."

 Popularity

 Pancit Molo is a popular dish and street food in the region Molo, Iloilo.
 Iloilo, sometimes called the "food haven of the Philippines" is renowned for this soup, as well as another called La Paz Batchoy.
 One travel guide has dubbed the soup a “must-eat”.
-Former Philippine President Benigno Aquino III, in a 2011 visit to the city, said in a translated quote that the soup is “delicious.”
+Former Philippine President Benigno Aquino III, in 2011 during visit to the city, said in a translated quote that the soup is “delicious.”
 The soup itself, as well, has served as a booster for tourism in the area.